 The Senator of the Republic for Morena, Ricardo Monreal Ávila submitted an initiative to reform articles 27 and 28 of the Political Constitution of the United Mexican States, to create the National Institute of Markets and Competition for Well-being (INMECOB), an autonomous body, with legal personality and its own assets, whose purpose would be to ensure the welfare of the people.

 It is proposed that INMECOB bring together the powers of IFT, COFECE and CRE (exclusively as regards the electricity industry).
 The new institute implies the appointment of 5 staggered directors, with a duration of 7 years.
 The following powers are proposed:

-- Guarantee and promote free competition and economic competition in Mexico;
+- Guarantee and promote free competition and antitrust in Mexico;

 - Prevent, investigate and combat monopolies, monopolistic practices, concentrations and other restrictions on the efficient functioning of markets, as well as imposing sanctions derived from such conduct;

 - Regulate, promote and supervise the use and exploitation of the radioelectric spectrum; the provision of telecommunications and broadcasting services; access to active and passive infrastructure; and other essential facilities; according to articles 6o. and 7th. of this Constitution;